I’m so happy to share this hollow core door chalkboard project with you today!

-As Lulu Mae and I were taking our evening walk I saw this door set out to the garbage.
-I noticed right away that it was a hollow core door that had damage on the bottom.
+While on a walk with Lulu Mae, I found this damaged door.
 Apparently someone kicked it.
-But that wasn’t the first thing I noticed.
 Can you see what caught my eye?
 That great arch shape of the top half.
 I knew right away it would be perfect for a chalkboard.
 I took Lulu home, borrowed a dolly from my neighbor Rodney and rolled the door home.

 *this post contains affiliate links, you can read more here*